kvaps/kubectl-build/README.md

-# kubectl kaniko plugin
+# kubectl-kaniko

-Simple kaniko wrapper for kubectl.
+Kaniko wrapper for kubectl.
 *(inspired by [GoogleContainerTools/kaniko#1289](https://github.com/GoogleContainerTools/kaniko/pull/1289))*

+This plugin allows you to simple build your dockerfiles directly in your Kubernetes cluster.

 ## Installation